Awards and honors

 • the dissertation as a PDF file.

-A group of experts, Dr. Gunter Fricke (chair and donor), Frankfurt, Prof. Dr. Thomas Henle, Dresden, Thomas Böhm, Chemnitz, and Moritz Popp, Leinburg (WG JLC).
+A panel of experts, including Dr. Gunter Fricke (Chair and donor), Frankfurt, Prof. Dr. Thomas Henle, Dresden, Thomas Böhm, Chemnitz, and Moritz Popp, Leinburg (WG JLC), will decide on the eligibility of the applicants for the award.

-Proposals are to be submitted in electronic form to the chairman of the award jury, Dr. Gunter Fricke (donor), c/o Society of Food Chemistry – Division in the GDCh, email n.buerger@gdch.de.
+Nominations should be submitted electronically to the chairman of the prize jury, Dr. Gunter Fricke (donor), c/o Society of Food Chemistry – Division of the GDCh, email n.buerger@gdch.de, by April 15 of each year.

-The award has been given so far (place at the time of the award):
+The award has been given to (location at the time of the award):

 2022